Evernite/Sanctum-of-Cthulhu-Modlist/README.md

 Boy do I have some good news for you.

-You can download one of the files in this repository and use it to overwrite your local modlist file.
+You can copy and paste the contents of the file in this repository and use it to overwrite your local modlist.txt file.
-Your local modlist file is in the following folder:
+Your local modlist.txt file is in the following folder:
 <path_to_Steam>\steamapps\common\Conan Exiles\ConanSandbox\Mods\modlist.txt

 For instance, my Steam folder is in the F: drive, so mine looks like this: